Europe's joint Mars mission with Russia postponed by war - NewsBreak

 Europe's joint Mars mission with Russia postponed by war

-BERLIN — (AP) — The launch of a joint Europe-Russia mission to Mars this year is now “very unlikely” due to sanctions linked to the war in Ukraine, the European Space Agency said Monday.
+The launch of a joint Europe- Russian mission to Mars this year is now “very unlikely” due to sanctions linked to the war in Ukraine , the European Space Agency said Monday.

 The agency said after a meeting of officials from its 22 member states that it was assessing the consequences of sanctions for its cooperation with Russia’s Roscosmos space agency.